 This subject is complementary to the Business Development subject, and provides the manufacturing strategy contribution to linking business policy and company performance at an introductory level.
 How strategic priorities in quality, reliability, performance, product flexibility, delivery and price are achieved through action plans and programs and contribute to firm objectives, is the major focus of the subject and the course.
-The course is structured around the examination of a number of case study episodes of firms in different industry/market situations.

-The introductory case studies require the student to grapple with uncertainty, reduce uncertainty through critical analysis, to apply reasoned judgement and make a decision and live with it.
+The course is structured The introductory case studies require the student to grapple with uncertainty, reduce uncertainty through critical analysis, to apply reasoned judgement and make a decision and live with it.
 It is intended to provide maturity and intellectual growth by broadening a student's frame of reference through mastering increasingly complex situations in a systematic manner.
 The case study structure provides the format for integrating the disciplinary subject streams, plus opportunities for interrelating theory with practical experiences from the Industry Training Periods.